tobgu/MObject/README.md

 MObject
 =======
-A lightweight library to construct objects and object trees for mocking and stubbing.
+M(ock)Object is a tiny library to construct objects and object trees for mocking and stubbing.

 It is not meant as a replacement for mock frameworks but rather as a complement.

 The basics, dynamic object specification
 ----------------------------------------